Democrats decry House impeachment hearing of Biden: 'Waste of time'

 "Republican extremism is rearing its ugly head," House Minority Leader Hakeem Jeffries, D-N.Y., told reporters Thursday morning.
 "They are wasting time and taxpayer dollars on an illegitimate Impeachment Inquiry when we're about 48 hours away or so from an extreme MAGA, republican government shutdown — and this is what they're focused on, an illegitimate impeachment inquiry as opposed to doing the business of the American people."

-Other Democrats followed suit on X, formerly known as Twitter, adding their own criticisms of the hearing.
+Other Democrats followed suit on X, formerly known as Twitter, joined in on the criticisms of the hearing.

 MACE CALLS DEM CLAIMS ON IMPEACHMENT PUSH 'COMPLETE AND TOTAL BULLS---'

-California state Democrat and Long Beach Mayor Robert Garcia said on X: "We are going to hit back on every lie and conspiracy theory."
+California state Democrat and Mayor of Long Beach, Robert Garcia, said on X: "We are going to hit back on every lie and conspiracy theory."

 "We are ready to push back on a sham impeachment inquiry," Garcia posted Wednesday evening.

-"My job is to defend the truth, while extremist Republicans try to defend Trump through their fact-free inquiry against President Biden," Casar posted to X.
+"My job is to defend the truth, while extremist Republicans try to defend Trump through their fact-free inquiry against President Biden," Cesar posted to X.

 HOUSE GOP TO PRESENT EVIDENCE AGAINST BIDEN IN FIRST IMPEACHMENT HEARING

-House Republicans on Thursday morning presented evidence uncovered so far in their investigation into the Biden family’s business dealings while examining "the value" of an impeachment inquiry.
+House Republicans on Thursday morning presented evidence uncovered to date as part of their investigation into the Biden family’s business dealings while examining "the value" of an impeachment inquiry.

-"The House Oversight and Accountability Committee has uncovered a mountain of evidence revealing how Joe Biden abused his public office for his family’s financial gain," Comer said in his opening statement.
+"The House Oversight and Accountability Committee has uncovered a mountain of evidence revealing how Joe Biden abused his public office for his family’s financial gain," Chairman of the Oversight Committee, Rep. James Comer, R-Ky., said in his opening statement.
 "For years, President Biden has lied to the American people about his knowledge of and participation in his family’s corrupt business schemes."

 "Evidence reveals that then-Vice President Joe Biden spoke, dined, and developed relationships with his family’s foreign business targets.
 These business targets include foreign oligarchs who sent millions of dollars to his family," Comer said.
 "It also includes a Chinese national who wired a quarter of a million dollars to his son."